ravendb/docs/version_3/docs/client-api/session/opening-a-session.dotnet.markdown

 ## Remarks

-Always remember to release session allocated resources after usage by invoking `Dispose` method or using `using` statement.
+Always remember to release session allocated resources after usage by invoking `Dispose` method or wrapping session object in `using` statement.

 #### Related articles